Final report for GW22-236

 Field selection and location.
 An observational field study was conducted in four commercial potato fields selected based on their powdery scab disease history.
 Within each field, four 0.1-acre grid areas were established for environmental sensor placement and soil and plant sampling.
 The sensor unit was installed in each plot after potato planting and hilling.
 Flags were used to mark the sensor location and plot corners.
 GPS coordinates and elevation for each location were recorded.
 Hourly soil water and temperature were collected by the sensor unit.
 The sensors were installed in April and bulk and rhizosphere soils were sampled in April, May, June, July, and August.
 Previous management history (i.e., previous crops, fumigation events and fungicide applications, soil amendments, etc.) and in-season management practices were documented for each field.

 Bulk soil and rhizosphere sampling.
-We will sample the potato rhizospheres and bulk soils when plots are established and monthly thereafter until plant senescence.
+We sampled the potato rhizospheres and bulk soils when plots are established and monthly thereafter until plant senescence.
 To sample bulk soils, 20 standard (1.87 cm diameter) soil cores to a depth of approximately 20 cm were collected within each field plot, 10 m of the sensor.
 Soil cores were pooled into a collection bag and mixed well by shaking and turning the bag upside-down 10 times.
 Ten grams of each soil were placed into a 15 ml centrifuge tube.
 Centrifuge tubes were placed on ice for transport to the laboratory and stored at -20°C until DNA extraction.
-Based on our experimental design, this will result in 80 bulk soil samples per year (4 months x 4 fields x 4 locations within field = 64 bulk soil samples per year).
+Based on our experimental design, this resulted in 64 bulk soil samples per year (4 months x 4 fields x 4 locations within field = 64 bulk soil samples per year).
 At the first sample date, the bag of bulk soil from each plot was used for soil chemical and soil health analyses.

 To sample potato rhizospheres, three plants from each location were carefully removed from the soil so that plant roots are left mostly intact.
 The plants were shaken to remove loose soil from the root system.
 A 1.0 g sample of root was collected for each plant, and placed in a 15 ml centrifuge tube with 10 ml of phosphate-buffered saline Tween 20 (PBST).
 Roots were subjected to 3 minutes of vigorous shaking in the field and the cleaned root were removed from the tube.
 The rhizosphere soil suspended in PBST was stored on ice for transport to the laboratory.
 In the laboratory, rhizosphere soils were thawed and centrifuged to pellet the soil.
 The resulting rhizosphere soil pellet was used for DNA extraction.
-Based on our experimental design, this will result in 240 rhizosphere samples per year (5 months x 4 fields x 4 locations within field x 3 plants = 240 samples per year).
+Based on our experimental design, this resulted in 240 rhizosphere samples per year (5 months x 4 fields x 4 locations within field x 3 plants = 240 samples per year).

 Objective 2: